Brittany Cartwright Defends Her Mom After She Interrogates Jax About Hookup Rumors On ‘Vanderpump Rules’

 Brittany Cartwright is speaking out over the backlash against her mom, Sherri Cartwright, in the aftermath of her boyfriend Jax Taylor’s birthday “roast” on Vanderpump Rules.
 After Mama Cartwright questioned Taylor about rumors that he had kissed a man before, she was slammed on social media by supporters of the LBGT community.
 Brittany, who joined the cast of the Bravo reality show after moving to Los Angeles to live with Jax, responded to a fan on Twitter who noted Jax’s “questionable” past but said Brittany’s mom seems “very closed minded when it comes to homosexuality.”

-Brittany Cartwright defended her mom, writing: “She’s actually not at all.
+Brittany Cartwright defended her mom, writing, “She’s actually not at all.
 Just had questions about a few things and the kiss question was all they showed.
 She [loves] everyone just like me.”

 I've always been a mommas girl ???????? #Kentucky